Scott Clemmensen: Playing career

 On July 10, 2008, Clemmensen returned to the New Jersey Devils, signing a one-year contract.
 He started the 2008–09 season with New Jersey's new AHL affiliate, the Lowell Devils.
 However, when Brodeur suffered a major injury early in the season, Clemmensen was called up to backup second-string goaltender Kevin Weekes.
 However, as Weekes struggled in his early starts following Brodeur's injury, Clemmensen took over and started the majority of the games in Brodeur's absence.
 On February 25, 2009, Brodeur was taken off the injured reserve and Clemmensen was sent back to the Lowell Devils.
 In 40 games, Clemmensen posted a 25–13–1 record and two shutouts.
 His 25 wins are the highest total by a goaltender besides Brodeur in franchise history, while his 2.39 GAA and .917 save percentage were statistically in the league's top ten.
 He was awarded the Devils' Unsung Hero Award, as voted by his teammates, and was also selected as the Devils' nominee for the Bill Masterton Memorial Trophy.
 He was not, however, retained as one of the league's three finalists.
 In April 2009, Clemmensen was called up once again, this time to backup Brodeur for the 2009 playoffs after an injury to Weekes.

 Clemmensen signed with the Florida Panthers on July 1, 2009.
 On November 3, 2011, the Panthers loaned Clemmensen, who suffered a knee injury in the pre-season, to the San Antonio Rampage of the AHL for conditioning purposes.
 He eventually reunited with former Devils teammate, John Madden in 2012, helping the Panthers clinch the playoffs for the first time in 12 years.
 On July 1, 2012, he was signed to a two-year contract extension by the Panthers.

 Clemmensen with the Albany Devils in 2015.

 On July 1, 2014, Clemmensen returned to his original club, the New Jersey Devils as a free agent on a one-year contract.

+Post-playing career

-On June 30, 2015, Clemmensen ended his professional career but remained with the Devils in accepting a development goaltending coach role.
+On June 30, 2015, Clemmensen ended his playing career but remained with the Devils in accepting a development goaltending coach role.
+In 2021, he was made the team's director of goaltending development.